Answer God’s call

 Gamblers Anonymous & Gam-Anon

-Gamblers Anonymous (GA) is a fellowship of men and women who share their experience, strength and hope with each other that they may some their common problem and help others recover from a gambling problem.
+Gamblers Anonymous (GA) is a fellowship of men and women who share their experience, strength and hope with each other.
+That they may some their common problem and help others recover from a gambling problem.
 The only requirement for membership is a desire to stop gambling.
 There are no dues or fees for GA membership; we are self-supporting through member contributions.
 GA is a Twelve-Step program.

 Origins Pregnancy Care Center

-“It is the right of every pregnant women to give birth and the right of every child to be born.”
+Love mom.
+Love baby.
+Love life.
 Origins is an interfaith, all-volunteer, non-political, non-profit organization which provides caring, non-judgmental support to girls and women distressed by an unplanned pregnancy.
 They provide friendship, emotional support, and referrals to needed services which they don’t provide, as well as maternity and baby clothes.
 The provide free pregnancy testing and pregnancy counseling, prenatal information, legal, medical, and educational referrals, adoption information, housing referrals, and information on other community services.
 Their help is totally confidential; they help the married and single, regardless of age, race, or religion.